-Skype is one of the best free internet calling apps there is, and if you’re an avid Skype user, then you can attest to its greatness.
-But are you taking advantage of all its additional features other than face chatting?
+Skype is one of the best free internet calling apps there is.
+If you are an avid Skype user, then you can attest to its greatness.
+But there are many more additional features to take advantage of other than video chatting.

 One of the most useful features of Skype is the ability to share your screen on the app.
-All it takes is a few clicks of a button, and you can invite multiple friends, family, and coworkers to the conversation.
+All it takes is a click of a button, and you can invite multiple family members and friends to the conversation.

 Step 1: Start your call by selecting a contact on the Recent Chats list and clicking the phone icon in the top-right corner.

 Step 2: The next step depends on your video call.
 With the Recent Chats panel hidden, you’ll see a double-square Share Screen icon on the hideaway toolbar.
 Click that icon to proceed.

 If the Recent Chats panel remains open during your call, click the three-dot More Options icon on the hideaway toolbar.
 Select the Share Screen option on the pop-up menu.

 Step 3: The Share Screen interface temporarily replaces your call screen.
 If you have just one screen, then you’ll likely only see one window.
 For PCs with two or more screens, click on the screen you want to share and then click the Start Sharing button.
 You’ll also see a toggle to stream the PC’s sound.

 Step 4: You are now sharing your screen!
 A small red line appears around the bounds of your selected screen, indicating it’s currently streaming to your contact.

 For PCs with multiple screens, you can switch between screens.
 Click the Screen Sharing Options or More Options button — depending on your current view — and then select the Switch Screen or Window entry on the pop-up menu (see the screenshot in Step 5).